If you’re a fan of the alternative rock band, The Cure, then you should check out these 34 most interesting facts about the band!

 In 2009, the band received the NME Award for Godlike Genius.

-As of 2010, the band have been planning a new album with songs that were left over from the album 4:13 Dream.
+As of 2010, the band has been planning a new album with songs that were left over from the album 4:13 Dream.

-The band have influenced others such as Interpol and My Chemical Romance.
+The band has influenced others, such as Interpol and My Chemical Romance.

-The Cure have recently headlined the 2012 Reading and Leeds music festival.
+The Cure headlined the 2012 Reading and Leeds music festival.

-The Cure have also had their song titles made into films, including Boys Don’t Cry (1999) and Just Like Heaven (2005).
+The Cure has also had their song titles made into films, including Boys Don’t Cry (1999) and Just Like Heaven (2005).